justdark/dml/README.md

 ===
 all class can be used in this way:(LR for example)

-but there is still some different Initialization parameters in different class
+but there is still some different Initialization parameters in different class,also the predict function

+sorry for this but some class use `pred()` and NN use `nnpred()`

     a = LRC(train_images,trian_labels,nor=False)
 	a.train(200,True)